Orchid Pests and Diseases - Orchid Pests

 Hard scale is another armored scale that ultimately forms a brown conical structure protecting the scale underneath it.

 Soft brown scale is light yellowish to dark brown with oval to circular shells appearing on leaves, flowers, flower spikes, pseudobulbs and sometimes rhizomes and roots.
 Soft scale produces honeydew while hard scales do not.

 If there are only a few scale, use a Q tip dipped in isopropyl alcohol or a pesticide like Malathion, Orthene, Summer Oil or Safer Soap (used per label instructions) to physically remove scale.
 For more severe infestations, apply the pesticide at the crawler stage and repeat the application 2 weeks later.
 Be sure to spray all plant surfaces, particularly the undersides of leaves and leaf axils.
 A drench with one of the Bayer products containing imidacloprid will also kill them.
 With the Bayer product containing 1.47% imidacloprid, add 1.5 tsp into a quart of water and pour it through the mix to thoroughly drench the potting mix.
 The orchid will absorb the imadacloprid through the roots into the leaves and kill the scale from the inside out.
-Distance is an expensive insect growth regulator that will eliminate scale from your orchids.
+Safari is an excellent broad spectrum pesticide.
+Distance is an expensive insect growth regulator that will prevent juvenile scale from maturing.
+Safari or something similar in combination with Distance will eliminate scale from your orchids.

 Remove old leaf and flower sheaths to eliminate scale hiding places and allow easy inspection.
 Check new plants carefully before adding to the growing area.

 AOS scale article (Dr. Paul Johnson, South Dakota State University).